AlanChuang1/EmotionDetectorCNN/README.md

 ## Data Exploration

 There are 4,254 observations in the dataset, with 1774 happy observations, 1233 neutral observations, and 1247 sad observations.
 Each “observation”, or image file, is a 48x48 pixel-sized grayscale image of expressions on faces.
 Sizes are all standardized, so they don’t need to be cropped or normalized.
+However, some images need to be flipped horizontally, and some need to be rescaled, which can be accomplished through keras preprocessing (ImageDataGenerator).